X-Plane/xptools/src/WEDDocs/index.markdown

 To place one or more entities in a group, select them and press Ctrl+G on the keyboard (Command+G on Macs), or select Group from the Edit menu.
 To ungroup elements (that is, remove a group, leaving all entities the group previously contained at the same "level" as the group was), select a group label and press Ctrl+Shift+G (Command+Shift+G on Macs), or select Ungroup from the Edit menu.

 By clicking the lock icon, you can lock an element or group to prevent further visual editing.
-Note that is applies only to editing within the map pane; changing the element's properties in the editing tabs (beneath the hierarchy pane, described [below][38]) is still possible.
+Note that is applies only to editing within the map pane; changing the element's properties in the editing tabs (beneath the hierarchy pane, described [below](#theeditingtabs) is still possible.
 Note also that this property applies recursively: if a group in which an element resides is locked, that element will also be locked.

 Next to the lock icon is an icon that looks like an eye.
 This toggles the visibility of an element or group.
 Invisible elements will not be exported for use in X-Plane, and will of course not be visible in the map pane.

 To delete entities, select them in the hierarchy and press the Backspace or Delete key on the keyboard, or select Clear from the Edit menu.

-### The Editing Tabs and the Attributes Pane ###
+### The Attributes Pane ###

-![The editing tabs in WED][image-25]
+![The editing tabs in WED][images/intro/editing_tabs.png]

-[cap]**Figure 6**: The editing tabs and attributes pane in WED[/cap]
+<p class="cap"><strong>Figure 6</strong>: The editing tabs and attributes pane in WED</p>

-The attributes pane, numbered 7 in [Figure 2][39] and seen in [Figure 6][40], contains a number of editing tabs, which allow for editing of elements based on their type.
+The attributes pane, numbered 7 in [Figure 3](#wedwindow) and seen in [Figure 6][40], contains a number of editing tabs, which allow for editing of elements based on their type.
 The first tab, labeled Selection, shows in full detail whatever scenery element is currently selected.
 Because of this, it changes the properties displayed in order to match the currently selected element.

+### The Editing Tabs ###

 The tabs reduce clutter by selectively limiting the visible entities in the map pane.
 They also lock the hidden objects so they cannot be moved on the map by mistake when in a tab mode.

+The Selection tab makes all types of scenery items selectable and shows everything, except for some clearances around ATC routes and road networks.

 The Pavement tab allows you to access only the underlying ground cover of the airport, with other details removed.
 Only runways, taxiways, draped polygons and orthophotos are unlocked and visible in this mode.

-The ATC Taxi + Flow tab allows you to easily edit ATC operations at an airport.
+The Taxi Routes tab allows you to easily edit ATC operations at an airport.
 Only ramp starts and ATC taxi routes are unlocked, but most pavement, such as taxiways, runways, facades, and orthophotos are visible but locked from editing.

 The Lights and Markings tab allows editing of non-sign details on top of base pavements.
 Line and string files, taxiway lines, light fixtures and windsocks are unlocked in this mode, with underlying pavement visible but locked.

 The 3D Objects tab allows you to edit 3D clutter and buildings, such as facades, forests, and objects.
 Underlying pavement is visible but locked again in this mode.

-The Exclusions and Boundaries tab allows fine editing of exclusion zones and airport boundaries, with most airport features visible but locked in this mode.
+The Exclusion and Boundary tab allows fine editing of exclusion zones and airport boundaries, with most airport features visible but locked in this mode.

 The Texture tab is for texture mapping a custom draped polygon file named "Draped Orthophoto."
 To add these to the scenery, select a .pol file in the library pane, then select **Use Texture Map** in the tool defaults pane.
 Some .pol art assets (such as the DrapedRunwaySigns.pol) come with special pre-defined "subtextures" that can be pre-selected by a mouse click on the relevant part of the texture in the library preview pane.